ardimirzaei/ispw2022-abm-workshop/_episodes/03-intro_netlogo.md

 ---
 title: "3.
-Connecting to Artemis HPC"
+Introduction to NetLogo "
-teaching: 5
+teaching: 10
-exercises: 5
+exercises: 0
 questions:
 - "How can you scale up beyond your local machine?"
 objectives: